aekendig/docker-rstudio-tutorial/tutorial-instructions.md

     - Copy and paste it into a new R script in RStudio
     - Browser menu: File -> Save Page As…
 * Open the script in RStudio
 * Run the script and examine the output
+* Comment out the "install packages" lines (#) once you've run these
+* Save the file

 *I don’t encourage saving things on your desktop, but it will make the rest of the tutorial easier if you do